-We have nothing to report in respect of the following matters in relation to which the Post 16 Audit Code of Practice issued by the Education and Skills Funding Agency requires us to report to you if, in our opinion:
+We have nothing to report in respect of the following matters where the Post 16 Audit Code of Practice Issued by the Education and Skills Funding Agency ('ESFA') requires us to report to you if, in our opinion:

-- proper accounting records have not been kept; or - the financial statements are not in agreement with the accounting records and returns; or - all the information and explanations required for the audit were not received.
+- adequate accounting records have not been kept by the Corporation, or returns adequate for our audit have not been received from branches not visited by us; or - the Corporation's financial statements are not in agreement with the accounting records and returns; or - · we have not received all the information and explanations we require for our audit.

-Opinion on other matters prescribed by the Office for Students' Accounts Direction In our opinion:
+Opinion on other matters prescribed by the Office for Students' Accounts Direction

+In our opinion:

-- Funds from whatever source administered by the College for the specific purposes have been applied to those purposes and managed in accordance with relevant legislation; and - Funds provided by the Office for Students and Research England have been applied in accordance with the relevant terms and conditions and any other terms and conditions attached to them.
+- Funds from whatever source administered by the Corporation for the specific purposes have been applied to those purposes and managed in accordance with relevant legislation; and - Funds provided by the Office for Students ('OfS') and Research England have been applied in accordance with the relevant terms and conditions and any other terms and conditions attached to them.